-Behavioural economics has shown that we “don’t always make rational decisions, and that many of our decisions are driven by rapid, nonconscious, intuitive thought (also called “System 1” thinking)”.
+Behavioral economics has shown that we “don’t always make rational decisions and that many of our decisions are driven by rapid, nonconscious, intuitive thought (also called “System 1” thinking)”.

 A set of early-stage methodologies to measure these thought patterns have been under development and continue to evolve such as applied neuroscience, facial coding, biometric response, eye tracking, and Implicit Reaction Time (IRT).
 The latter measures “the length of time it takes for a respondent to answer a specific question; the faster the response, the stronger the presumed conviction”.

 According to Marketing Daily Advisor, a recent, significant trend has been the implementation of deeper analytics integration.
-It is now possible to combine website analytics data, behavioural insights and emotional responses to online ads “into a single personalized picture of the consumer”.
+It is now possible to combine website analytics data, behavioral insights, and emotional responses to online ads “into a single personalized picture of the consumer”.

 Deeper back-end integration on the analytics side “allows marketers to put their market research into a broader context and better understand more fully how to apply those insights to their business”.